4 secrets to successful sales team management

 - Share their success stories with the whole organization (at the next company-wide meeting or in a newsletter).

 - Reward team or individuals with a “late-start” day (on a slow week) when they reach a predetermined goal.

 Lucidchart can help you promote fun and successful incentive programs.
 For example, you can use the platform to create stunning visuals like a March Madness bracket, where sales reps compete with each other round-by-round on assigned tasks, such as prospecting.

 Choosing the right platform for sales management

 No matter how successful your team is now, using the right sales management tools can help you level up performance and multiply your team’s success.

 But choosing the right sales management tool can be daunting.
 And many sales managers find themselves bogged down in competing platforms.
 In fact, 61% of employees typically access four or more systems to get the information they need to do their jobs, according to a report by IDC.
 Sales teams don’t have that kind of time.

-Luckily, the Lucidchart Sales Solution makes it easy to collect your sales collateral and visualize information and processes.
+Luckily, Lucidchart makes it easy to collect your sales collateral and visualize information and processes.